Duke Ludwig Wilhelm in Bavaria (1831–1920): Relationships and issue

 He renounced his rights as firstborn when he entered into a morganatic marriage to the actress Henriette Mendel, who was created Baroness von Wallersee on their marriage.
 Louis became father in 1858 of a daughter Marie Louise Mendel, who, as Marie Louise von Larisch-Wallersee ("jene Gräfin Larisch"), was later involved in the Mayerling Incident.
 In 1859 his son Karl Emanuel was born but died shortly after.

 Henriette died on November 12, 1891.

 Louis married a second time to ballet prima donna Antonie Barth, on November 19, 1892 in Munich.
 The duke was forty years older than his bride, and she was not accepted into the duke's family as graciously as his first wife.
-She was created Baroness von Bartolf.
-In 1906, the duke had declared his intention to marry Fraulein Tordek, a prima donna of the Munich royal opera house.
+She was created Frau (Dame or Lady) von Bartolf.
+In 1906, the duke had declared his intention to marry Fräulein Tordek, a prima donna of the Munich royal opera house.
 Bartolf left the duke in 1907 after years of physical and emotional abuse.
-They divorced in July 1913 after Frau Bartolf gave birth to a daughter, Hélène that the duke claimed was not his child.
+They divorced in July 1913 after Frau von Bartolf gave birth to a daughter, Hélène that the duke claimed was not his child.
 The daughter of his (former) wife married Prince Friedrich Christian of Schaumburg-Lippe.